On their debut album My Solo Project, indie darlings Mates of State sing,

 Everyone needs an editor.

-It’s a phrase I return to often, when I spot errors that—although they’re easy to miss—give otherwise professional communications an air of sloppiness.
+It’s the phrase that springs to mind when I spot errors that—although they’re easy to miss—give otherwise professional communications an air of sloppiness.

 What do editors do?

-A freelance editor will do much more than simply catch your typos; they can play a role at every stage of crafting your message, whether it’s as short as a slogan or as long as a book.
+A freelance editor will do much more than simply catch your typos; they can play a role at every stage of the writing process, whether your message is as short as a slogan or as long as a book.
 Clear, precise communications don’t happen by accident!
 A professional editor and writer will help you to:

 DEVELOP your message, refining and prioritizing your ideas